 No. The National Scholarship Award is intended to cover most of the cost of your tuition and fees.
 If you have received other financial aid or scholarships that help cover the cost of your tuition and fees, the award may be used for books, supplies, transportation, and room and board.

-If I receive a National Scholarship for an associate’s degree, do I have to apply again for a scholarship for my bachelor’s degree?
+If I receive a scholarship for an associate’s degree, do I have to apply again for a scholarship for my bachelor’s degree?

 Do I have to attend one of the Partner Colleges or can I use the scholarship at any college to which I am admitted?